-Noise and the City was founded in 2015 as both the home to the former Greater Boston Neighborhood Noise Survey (now the National Neighborhood Noise Survey) and a place where the organization’s founder, Erica Walker, could document her dissertation research as a doctoral candidate at Harvard T.H.
+Noise and the City was founded in 2015 as both a home for the former Greater Boston Neighborhood Noise Survey and a place where the organization’s founder, Erica Walker, could document her dissertation research as a doctoral candidate at Harvard T.H.
 Chan’s School of Public Health.
-Her current work is two-fold:

 Our mission is two-fold:

 - To document and describe the community soundscape and examine its impact on human health—both physically and mentally.

 - To provide free, accessible, and dynamic advocacy tools, data, and resources to aid communities in understanding and addressing their specific noise issues.

 Our mission is accomplished via real-time noise monitoring using both acoustical grade equipment and our smartphone app, Noisescore; laboratory experiments, engineering solutions, and community engagement events.